powerfulweb-sites/marlenek.com.au/content/treatments/lip-blush/index.md

 ---
 ## What is lip blush

-Lip blush is a form of semi permanent makeup. (tattooing of the lips .Pigment is inserted with a tiny needle operated with digital machine.
+Lip blush is a form of semi permanent makeup (tattooing of the lips).
+Pigment is inserted with a tiny needle operated with digital machine.
 This high lights your lips and gives your lips the illusion of fullness and a nice lip shape .
-Lip blush is also used for colour correction or uneven lips .
-It can last anything from 2 years to 5 years depending on product skincare sun exposure and life style .
+Lip blush is also used for colour correction or uneven lips.
+It can last anything from 2 years to 5 years depending on product skincare sun exposure and life style.

 ## WHY GET A LIP BLUSH